ihucos/plash/README.md

 :add-apt-repository ppa:neovim-ppa/stable
 :apt neovim
 ```
-Note the shebang, after marking your ./nvim file executable you could directly run it and even put the file into your PATH.
-The idea of plash is to have only a very lightweight virtualization, programms run by it should have mostly access to all resources seen by "native" programs.
-(Currently plash is on top of docker, I want to change it to libcontainer/runc)
+Note the shebang, after marking this file named nvim executable it can be directly run and you could also put it into your PATH.
+The main idea of plash is to have programms that run what you need inside a container.
+Plashs vision of containers is that like in a chroot only the file system is virtualized and other resources accesible.
+A plash script should behave as an "native" programm.
+(Currently plash is on top of docker, I want to change it to libcontainer/runc with an overlay file system)

 Here is another simple example of a plash file:
 ```